Industrial Revolution Working Conditions: What Were They Like?

 Industrial Revolution working conditions were extremely dangerous for many reasons, namely the underdeveloped technology that was prone to breaking and even fires, and the lack of safety protocol.
-But it was dangerous particularly for reasons of economics: owners were under no regulations and did not have a financial reason to protect their workers.
+But it was dangerous, particularly for reasons of economics: owners were under no regulations and did not have a financial reason to protect their workers.

+What exactly were the Industrial Revolution working conditions?
 With the invention of steam-powered machinery came the Industrial Revolution, a period when there was a boom in mass production of products.
 It started around 1760 in England and was characterized by a shift in population from rural areas to urban centers.
 Skilled tradesmen were no longer needed – factory owners wanted cheap labor and operating the machines didn’t require much skill.
 For this reason, they would often hire women and children, who worked at half the wages of men.
 There were no regulations to make the workplace a more pleasant place and people were easily replaceable, which is why the factory owners didn’t care.

 Examples of Industrial Revolution Working Conditions